zavolanlab/mirflowz/pipeline_documentation.md

 #### `transcriptome_to_genome_maps`

-Convert the alignment's transcriptome coordinates to genomic ones with a [**custom script**][custom-script-sam-trx].
+Convert the alignments' transcriptome coordinates to genomic ones with a [**custom script**][custom-script-sam-trx].

 - **Input**